A1taxi-Hosur/taxibook-backend/DRIVER_APP_API_COMPLETE_DOCUMENTATION.md

 ```

 **Error Cases**:
-- Invalid OTP format (must be 6 digits)
+- Invalid OTP format: "OTP must be exactly 6 digits"
-- Wrong OTP code
+- Wrong OTP code: "Invalid OTP"
-- Ride not in correct status
+- Ride not in correct status: "Ride cannot be started from current status"
 - Driver not authorized for this ride

 ### 4.3 Complete Ride